 Swipe

-Progress charts are visual tools used to track the advancement or completion of tasks, projects, or goals over time.
+Progress charts are visual tools used to track the level of achievement or completion of tasks, projects, or goals over time.
 They display data in a clear and concise manner, helping users quickly understand the status of various activities.
 Common types of progress charts include doughnut charts, gauge charts, and speedometer charts, among others.

 SHEQXEL Progress Chart Widgets provides 10 types of commonly used visualization elements ranging from doughnut charts, speedometer charts, traffic light charts, and thermometer charts used for creating unique dashboards.
 Users can simply input their data, change KPIs, or practice how to create similar charts for their own dashboards.